utilForever/Cubby-v1/README.md

 ## What's the difference between Cubby and Vox?

-In v1.00, All of the Cubby source code is based on [AlwaysGeeky's Vox](https://github.com/AlwaysGeeky/Vox).
-To develop MMORPG (called MineScroll), we'll improvement and differentiate Cubby game engine.
+All of the Cubby source code is based on [AlwaysGeeky's Vox](https://github.com/AlwaysGeeky/Vox).
+To develop MMORPG (called MineScroll), we'll improvement and differentiate Cubby game client.

 * Apply Modern C++ (C++11/14/17) features
-* (To-do) Multi play support (Currently, we are developing server-side engine using Go language, called Latibulum).
+* (To-do) Multi-play support.
 * (To-do) DirectX 11/12 and Vulkan support.
 * (To-do) World map generator support.
 * (To-do) Resource simulator support.
 * (To-do) Monster controller support.
 * and so on...

-## Setup
-Setting up and compiling the project is a fairly simple process.
-Cmake can be used to build the project files for each environment and for different platforms, depending on what target platform you are developing on.

-## Building the Source Code

-Visual Studio projects are included inside the ```\Projects``` sub-folder (Currently, Visual Studio 2015 only).

-## Running

-The Cubby executable (Cubby.exe) needs to be run from the root directory so that it has access from its running directory to the ```\Resources``` folder that contains all the game's content files.
-If you want to run the game's executable from within the Visual Studio projects (for debugging) then you will need to set the working directy in the 'debugging' options to ```'..\'``` since the Visual Studio projects files reside various in sub-directories above the root.

-## Documentation

-TBA

-## License

-This software is provided under the **GNU General Public License**, more information can be found in the [license file](https://github.com/MineScroll/Cubby/blob/master/LICENSE.md).

-## How To Contribute
+## How to Build

-Contributions are always welcome, either reporting issues/bugs or forking the repository and then issuing pull requests when you have completed some additional coding that you feel will be beneficial to the main project.
-If you are interested in contributing in a more dedicated capacity, then please contact me.

-## Contact

-You can contact me via Facebook at http://www.facebook.com/utilForever.
-I am always happy to answer questions or help with any issues you might have, and please be sure to share any additional work or your creations with me, I love seeing what other people are making.
+To learn how to build, test, and install the SDK, please check out [INSTALL.md](https://github.com/MineScroll/Cubby/blob/master/INSTALL.md).

 ## Screenshots